DNACENSolutions/dnac_ansible_workflows/workflows/provision/README.md

 ```

 c. **Verify Deployment:**
 After the playbook execution, you can verify the results in the Cisco Catalyst Center UI under the Assurance section.
-If dnac_debug is enabled in your inventory, you can also review the Ansible logs for detailed information on the API calls and responses.
+If catalystcenter_debug is enabled in your inventory, you can also review the Ansible logs for detailed information on the API calls and responses.

 ## Run line parameters description: